Bass Is Maternal: Legacy

-Bass Is Maternal has retrospectively been cited by critics as a groundbreaking album that, despite largely originating frpm 1989, helped predict various strands of mid-1990s music, especially that of the Bristol sound.
+Bass Is Maternal has retrospectively been cited by critics as a groundbreaking album that, despite largely originating from 1989, helped predict various strands of mid-1990s music, especially that of the Bristol sound.
 Jeff Salamon of Spin described the album as "way ahead of its time–the sound of 1995, only recorded in 1989."
 Craig Roseberry of Billboard wrote that the "groundbreaking" album, and the duo's "desconstruted reconstructions" of Burt Bacharach songs in the late 1980s, "helped cement the act's underground cult status."
 The magazine also call the band the originators of "the Bristol sound".
 Tim Haslett of CMJ New Music Monthly called the album "gorgeous" and "underrated," while The Wire magazine said the album "provided a link between the past, present and future of the Bristol dance scene."
 In 2012, Music Is My Sanctuary called the album "one of the most influential UK records to come out in the last 20 years, setting the table for drum & bass and bass music in general."

 In January 2001, Spin ranked the re-release among their list of the "Top 10 Reissues of the Year."
 In the accompanying text, Jon Caramanica called the duo "forefathers of Bristol's tripped-out bass-science scene" and wrote how they "explored all stripes of thick groove" throughout Bass Is Maternal.
 He cited "Jungle Man Corner" as birthing "the reggae-jungle connection five years ahead of schedule," and described the record as "hooking up Mad Professor and Massive Attack years before they did it themselves."
 The Wire also listed it among the best reissues of 2000.
 In 2015, Fact placed Bass Is Maternal at number 42 on their list of "The 50 Best Trip-Hop Albums of All Time".
 The website described the album as "the best representation" of the duo's scope, noting that it "illustrates their experimentation as they attempted to summarize the meeting point between UK rave culture and Jamaican dub.
 It's not always successful, but to ignore it is to disregard an important chapter in British musical history."